YOUNGSTERS will continue to be priced out of Amersham unless plans to build cheaper homes are given a chance, it has been warned.

 She said: "I am sure we all know many people, or even our own children, who are being priced out of the market.
 There are dire shortages of professional people."

-Her comments were echoed by Cllr Vera Head, member for Amersham on the Hill, who said the town would lose vital key workers such as nurses and teachers if other affordable housing schemes were chucked out.
+Her comments were echoed by Cllr Vera Head, member for Amersham on the Hill, who said the town would lose vital key workers such as nurses and teachers if other affordable housing schemes were

 She said: "There is a desperate need for affordable housing.
 Young single people are going to move away and we will lose them."